poetaman/arttime/README.md

 - When installation completes, do one of the following (easiest choice first): 1) restart "Terminal" application, or 2) open a new tab in "Terminal" application, or 3) for more terminal-aware users: "source" your respective ``~/.bashrc`` or ``~/.zshrc``
 - Type ``arttime`` and press ``Enter``, arttime will launch!

+Note: The simple install method installs arttime executables in ``~/.local/bin`` and art files in ``~/.local/share/arttime/textart``.

 ---

-2) Advanced install method (steps are self explanatory for advanced users):
+2) Manual install method:
 - Clone the github repository somewhere on your machine
 - ``cd`` to that directory
 - Run ``./install.sh -h`` to see the options for installation
 - Run ``./install.sh`` with your options of choice
-- You already know what else to do...
+- Rest is similar to the last 2 steps of simple installer

 # Troubleshooting
 - Error launching without any arguments, or art with unicode characters is not centered in terminal?